Pointcept/Pointcept/README.md

 ### Training
 **Train from scratch.** The training processing is based on configs in `configs` folder.
 The training script will generate an experiment folder in `exp` folder and backup essential code in the experiment folder.
-Training config, log, tensorboard and checkpoints will also be saved into the experiment folder during the training process.
+Training config, log, tensorboard, and checkpoints will also be saved into the experiment folder during the training process.
 ```bash
 export CUDA_VISIBLE_DEVICES=${CUDA_VISIBLE_DEVICES}
 # Script (Recommended)